juangallostra/AltitudeEstimation/README.md

 # AltitudeEstimation
-An arduino library to perform vertical position estimation using an IMU-Barometer system via a two-step Kalman/Complementary filter.
+A C++ arduino library to perform vertical position estimation using an IMU-Barometer system via a two-step Kalman/Complementary filter.

 This work is an implementation of the algorithm explained in [this paper](http://www.koreascience.or.kr/article/ArticleFullRecord.jsp?cn=HSSHBT_2016_v25n3_202) written in 2016 by Jung Keun Lee.
 Although the original is in Korean you can find an English version of it [here](https://home.wlu.edu/~levys/TwoStepFilter.pdf) thanks to [Simon D. Levy](http://home.wlu.edu/~levys/).

 **Note**: This readme is not yet complete since this repo has been updated from a Python implementation of the algorithm to an Arduino library.
 While it is not finished, [here](https://github.com/juangallostra/AltitudeEstimation/blob/master/README_old.md) you can find the old readme.

 ## Setup